-Bottling Dept.: Apparently, the equipment in this department wasn't previously upgraded before Bavarian acquired Heidelberg, and Bavarian didn't replace it when they began Plant No. 2.
+Bottling Dept.: The equipment in this department wasn't upgraded before Bavarian acquired Heidelberg, and Bavarian didn't replace it when they began Plant No. 2.

-Staff: The employees at Bavarian Plant No. 2 consisted of some of those who had been with Heidelberg Brewing Co.
-In particular, Carl Moeller, who had previously been with Heidelberg in 1942, became the chief brewmaster in charge of both plants in 1951.
-The Brewmaster for Plant No. 2 was Walter Zanis, who had also briefly been with Heidelberg before it was purchased by Bavarian.
-Henry Wetzel, Assistant Brewmaster, had been with Bavarian beginning in 1917 and had also served with the previous Brewmaster of Heidelberg, Joseph Ruh, at Bavarian before Prohibition.
+Staff: Some of those who had worked with Heidelberg Brewing Co. stayed on as Bavarian staff members in Plant No. 2.
+For one notable example, Carl Moeller, who had previously worked at Heidelberg in 1942, became the chief brewmaster in charge of both plants in 1951.
+The Brewmaster for Plant No. 2 was Walter Zanis, who had also briefly worked at Heidelberg before it was purchased by Bavarian.
+Henry Wetzel, Assistant Brewmaster, began working for Bavarian in 1917 and had also served with the previous Brewmaster of Heidelberg, Joseph Ruh, at Bavarian shortly before Prohibition.

 What Happened to the Heidelberg Brewery?

-The accompanying photo of the former Heidelberg Brewery is as it was being demolished in September of 1986.
-In comparing this photo to the one when the building was a brewery below, the upper fifth floor of the tower has been removed.
-All the windows had previously been bricked.
-The site is now occupied by Gold Start Chili, on the northwest corner of Bakewell and 4th streets, where the tower section of the brewery was located.
-Immediately to the west on 4th Street is a Burger King, and a McDonald's is to the north and on the same block as the two other noted restaurants.
+The accompanying photo shows the former Heidelberg Brewery as it was being demolished in September of 1986.
+In comparing this photo to one taken when the building was a brewery, shown below, the upper fifth floor of the tower has been removed.
+All the windows had also been bricked.
+The site is now occupied by Gold Start Chili, on the northwest corner of Bakewell and 4th Streets, where the tower section of the brewery was located.
+Immediately to the west on 4th Street is a Burger King and a McDonald's is situated to the north and on the same block as the two other noted restaurants.

 1986.
 4th & Bakewell Streets.
 Source: Kenton Co.
 Library.